Sensational Valverde hat-trick puts Real Madrid in command against Man City

 City will face huge task in next week’s second leg after Valverde inspires Madrid to a 3-0 rout at the Bernabeu.

-Federico Valverde struck the first hat-trick of his career as Real Madrid swept aside Manchester City 3-0 in the first leg of their Champions League last-16 tie , leaving the Premier League side with a daunting task ahead.
+Federico Valverde struck the first hat-trick of his career as Real Madrid swept aside Manchester City 3-0 in the first leg of their Champions League last-16 tie, leaving the Premier League side with a daunting task ahead.

 Pep Guardiola’s City side began brightly at the Santiago Bernabeu on Wednesday, but were caught out by Madrid’s pace on the break.